vallasd/PLExportLayers/README.md

 ## Motivation

-Increased productivity when developing image sets for projects like mobile devices.
-Ive been using this script for years, time to share.
+Increased productivity when developing image sets for projects where the developer wants to work on multiple images in the same space.
+Great for developing images for mobile device apps.

 ## Installation